Watussi2014/portfolio/Airflow/M3Capstone-Football_data_pipeline/README.md

+The goal of this project was to reinforce what I learned during the module by teaching it to someone else.

+I chose the topic of data pipeline because I felt those are the main pieces of a good data infrastructure.

+Here you can read the article below and find the source code for the examples.

 # E to T: Your Introduction Guide to Modern Data Pipelines

 This article can also be read on my [Substack](https://laurentarnold.substack.com/p/e-to-t-your-complete-guide-to-modern)